sogaiu/alc.x-as-tests/README.md

 $ cat src/fun.clj | clj -Sdeps '{:deps {alc.x-as-tests {:git/url "https://github.com/sogaiu/alc.x-as-tests" :sha "d4b001fe5abe8f1c7b2244f17001064fad1c5135"}}}' -m alc.x-as-tests.main | lein repl
 ```

+It may also be possible via [lein
+exec](https://github.com/kumarshantanu/lein-exec), but this has not
+been tested.

+Note that in general, the last piece of the pipe needs to start up in
+a way such that the Clojure process has an appropriate classpath and
+it reads the tests file from standard input.

 ## General Setup and Use

 alc.x-as-tests can be used via `clj` via appropriate configuration of